 Learn more about internships, including the possibility of receiving credit, through the Walter Center for Career Achievement, where you'll find many resources for both domestic and international internships.
 Students interning in political science may arrange to receive credit in the department for their internship.

-Students pursuing the degree routinely find internships through the Indiana House Democratic and Indiana House Republican internship programs, the Washington Leadership Program, and local political parties.
+Students pursuing the degree routinely find internships through the Indiana House Democratic and Indiana House Republican internship programs, the IU POLS D.C.
+Internship Program, and local political parties.
 Students also obtain internships by contacting service agencies, businesses, and other groups that interest them.

 Foreign language study